Billy McKinney Player Props: Yankees vs. White Sox

 - McKinney hit .096 with a double, a home run and four walks.

-- In five of 20 games last year, McKinney had a hit, but he did not have a multi-hit game.
+- In five of 20 games a season ago, McKinney had a hit, but he did not have a multi-hit game.

-- He homered once out of 20 games a year ago, going deep in 1.8% of his plate appearances.

-- McKinney drove in a run in four of 20 games last season.
+- McKinney drove in a run in four of 20 games last season (20.0%), but did not have a multi-RBI game.

-- He scored a run three times last season in 20 games (15.0%), but did not have a multi-run game.
+- He touched home plate three times last year in 20 games (15.0%), but did not have a multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.